 - Refills from a company dedicated to truly safe products (think of the plastic you’re not wasting!).
-We love MyGreenFills and other laundry brands.
+We love TrulyFree for our laundry product needs.

 - The vinegar thing is REAL, but only if you wash daily and pre-treat stains (just vinegar, no soap or detergent required)

 - Safer commercial detergents can be found if you carefully investigate

 - Free and clear commercial detergents are NOT green cleaners!
 They are the same dye and fragrance-laden product with added ingredients to HIDE and MASK the fragrance and/ or dye!